Given the abundance of national parks in Thailand, I thought it would be helpful to bring some clarity with a selection of parks worth seeing.

 13- Khao Sok National Park

-Also north of Phuket, but this time inland, on the road to Surat Thani (the port to the Gulf islands of Ko Samui and Co.), Khao Sok Park is a series of steep mountains, often very humid.
 Chew Larn Lake is its main attraction because you will be ideally surrounded by nature.
-You can sleep on one of the floating hotels and go on an adventure for a trek, explore caves and meet the local fauna and flora among which we find here the largest flower in the world, the famous rafflesia (also called rafflesia).
+You can sleep on one of the floating hotels and go on an adventure for a trek, explore caves and encounter the local fauna and flora among which is found here the largest flower in the world, the famous rafflesia (also called rafflesia).

 Whether along the river or on the lake, Khao Sok offers a perfect environment to cool off, go rafting, canoeing and swimming in one of the parks considered one of the most beautiful in Thailand.
 One of my favorites in Thailand, somewhat pompously called the Guilin of Thailand.